 Some people have only had experience with the early days of hedgehog food or low-quality brands of hedgehog food, therefore they feed a very high protein brand of cat food instead.
 The protein source doesn't bother them and the fiber in the diet replaces the chitin component.
-They can also readily get a high protein cat food from their local grocery or pet store instead of having to order a good hedgehog food online or drive to a specialty pet store.
+They can also readily get high protein cat food from their local grocery or pet store instead of having to order good hedgehog food online, or having to drive to a specialty pet store.
 Not every pet store carries hedgehog food, especially smaller stores that know that the majority of their customers don't have pet hedgehogs.

 Hedgehogs are omnivores or insectivores, depending on where you look it up.
 This means their primary food should be made up of insect protein (chitin) and a variety of fruits, vegetables, cooked meats, live insects (such as mealworms) and more.
 In the wild, they are opportunistic feeders and will eat almost whatever looks tasty.
 They hang out in gardens and have up to 44 little teeth to munch on practically anything they want.
-Therefore we need to really think about what we offer them to eat in captivity.
+Therefore, we need to think about what we offer them to eat in captivity.

-If you are unable to order your hedgehog's food online and your local pet store doesn't carry a quality hedgehog kibble then the next best thing is to feed a holistic or high-quality chicken cat food with a small kibble.
+If you are unable to order your hedgehog's food online and your local pet store doesn't carry a quality hedgehog kibble, then the next best thing is to feed a holistic or high-quality chicken cat food with a small kibble.
 Just remember that this is not the ideal food since there is no blood meal or chitin in it like hedgehog food contains.

 African Hedgehog Care.
 Chicago Exotics Animal Hospital, 2020